Skip to main content

 Co-founder & CEO

-9 min read
+13 min read

-If you are implementing OCPP 2.0.1 in production, the device model is one of the first places where "spec support" and "deployment readiness" diverge.
+The OCPP 2.0.1 device model replaces the protocol's flat configuration store with a structured tree of components and variables, and that shift is one of the first places where "spec support" and "deployment readiness" diverge in production.

 For deployers, the real question is not whether a charger can technically answer GetVariables.
 It is whether your stack can: